-The Fundación IBERDROLA has been sponsoring the Cantabrian capercaillie protection scheme since it began, in the year 2007.
+The Fundación IBERDROLA collaborates in the Cantabrian capercaillie protection scheme since it began, in the year 2007.
 Given the scope and relevance of the project, in June 2010 the European Union allocated LIFE+ funds to the "Urgent measures scheme for the conservation of the capercaillie (Tetrao urogallus cantabricus) and its habitat in the Cantabrian mountains”, meaning that the budget for capercaillie conservation will be doubled, reaching a total of €7,028,505, 50% of which will be provided by the European Union.

 The central purpose of the LIFE+ Cantabrian capercaillie project is to halt the decline of this subspecies (which is exclusive to the North-West of the Iberian Peninsula) and promote its recovery.
 The measures taken in this project are intended to improve the conservation status of this bird and its habitat, promote environmental education and increase social awareness and participation.